lpradovera/signalwire-developer-documentation/intros/intro_laml.md

 - A phone number you have verified with your SignalWire account

 This provides flexibility while protecting our users from fraud.

+## Gathering a choice and playing it back

+Most non-trivial applications will require a web application to be serving your LaML documents, so you can perform actions when your callers send you input.

+For now, and to explore the concept of callbacks, we will be trying out a simple two-document flow where a caller will say something and we will play it back to them.

+We will work on the two required LaML bins in reverse order, so we have the URL to use as an action in the prompt bin.

+The first bin we need is a simple document that will play back what the user said, using the Mustache templating we encountered above.

+{% gist b5f8d34adb8c465d9e98660411032f4c %}

+We use the `Say` verb to speak the `SpeechResult` variable back to the caller using text-to-speech.
+As with most other verbs, it supports many options, including the speech language.
+You can find out more about `Say` [here](https://docs.signalwire.com/topics/laml-xml/#voice-laml-say).

+Take note of the LaML bin URL in your dashboard, as you will need it in the next step.
+We will create a bin that will be used as the action URL for the phone number you have set up.
+When the user speaks, their speech will be recognized using Automated Speech Recognition (ASR) and stored in the `SpeechResult` variable to be posted back to the endpoint you specify in the `action` parameter.

+{% gist 7bd221b8c070c1c8b65fec5152e25e91 %}

+Finally, set the action URL for your phone number as the latter bin we created, and try calling your number!

+## What else can LaML do for you?

+LaML provides verbs to create conferences, queues, record and play back audio, receive speech and DTMF (pressed digits) input, and many other features.

+It is very easy to create composable interfaces and enable complex call flows.

+Go register at [SignalWire](https://signalwire.com) now and let us know about the exciting applications you will build!